joshleaves/advent-rs/README.md

 # Benchmarking
 I use [criterion.rs](https://github.com/bheisler/criterion.rs) for benchmarking, as it feels like the best option.
 I try to strive for the most effective solutions, without cutting corners.
 I could probably gain a lot more time in some spaces, but I'm going at my own speed for now.

+The speeds I'm reporting are what my Mac M2 reports, depending on how many Chrome tabs I got opened.
+It's just to give myself a pat on the back.